mohammad-a-hossain/second-react-practise/README.md

-# Getting Started with Create React App
+# worked with form control in react from scratch

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).